DC Prenuptial Agreement

 1. Are prenuptial agreements enforceable in D.C.?

 Yes.
 D.C. enforces premarital agreements under the Uniform Premarital Agreement Act of 1995, codified at D.C.
 Code §§ 46-501 to 46-510, effective February 9, 1996.
-The statute presumes enforceability — the burden falls on the party challenging the agreement to prove it should not be enforced.
-D.C. courts review unconscionability only at the time of execution, not at divorce, providing strong predictability.
+The statute presumes enforceability — the party challenging the agreement carries the burden of proving it should not be enforced.
+D.C. also reviews unconscionability only at the time of signing, not again at divorce, which makes a properly executed D.C. prenup more predictable than in most states.

 2. How much does a prenup cost in Washington, D.C.?

-3. What makes a prenup invalid in D.C.?
+3. Do I need a lawyer for a prenup in D.C.?

 4. Does a prenup need to be notarized in D.C.?

-No. D.C.
-Code § 46-502 requires only that the agreement be in writing and signed by both parties — no notarization, witnesses, or acknowledgment is required for validity.
-However, notarization is strongly recommended because it strengthens the evidentiary record against later voluntariness or forgery challenges.
+No. Under D.C.
+Code § 46-502, a premarital agreement only needs to be in writing and signed by both parties — no notarization, witnesses, or acknowledgment is required for validity.
+Notarization is still strongly recommended, however, because it strengthens the evidentiary record against later claims that a signature was forged or not made voluntarily.

 5. How long before the wedding should I sign a prenup in D.C.?

-D.C. has no statutory minimum, but signing 30+ days before the wedding is the practical floor.
-Norris v.
+D.C. sets no statutory minimum, but signing well before the wedding is the practical safeguard.
+In Norris v.
 Norris, 419 A.2d 982 (D.C.
-1980), invalidated an agreement signed roughly an hour before the wedding due to coercive timing.
-Best practice: engage an attorney 4–6 months out and sign 60+ days before the wedding.
+1980), the court invalidated an agreement signed roughly an hour before the ceremony, treating last-minute pressure as a coercion problem.
+Best practice is to engage an attorney four to six months out, give each party one to two weeks with the final draft, and sign at least 30 days before the wedding.

 6. Can a prenup waive alimony in D.C.?

-Yes, but with one limit.
+Yes, with one limit.
 D.C.
-Code § 46-506(b) lets a court override an alimony waiver only if enforcement would make one party eligible for public assistance — and only "to the extent necessary to avoid that eligibility."
-Otherwise, full waivers are enforceable.
-Lake v.
-Lake, 756 A.2d 917 (D.C.
-2000), confirms D.C. courts have broad discretion over alimony absent a valid prenup, making the waiver valuable.
+Code § 46-506(b) lets a court override a spousal support waiver only if enforcing it would make one party eligible for public assistance at separation or divorce — and only "to the extent necessary to avoid that eligibility."
+Outside that narrow exception, full waivers of alimony are enforceable.
+This makes a clear, mutual support waiver one of the more reliable provisions in a D.C. prenup.

-8. Can a prenup determine child custody or child support in D.C.?
+7. Can a prenup decide child custody or child support in D.C.?

 No. Under D.C.
-Code § 46-503(b), a child's right to support cannot be adversely affected by a prenup.
-Custody must always be determined by the child's best interests at the time of divorce.
-Including child support or custody terms could undermine the entire agreement — leave them out.
+Code § 46-503(b), a child's right to support cannot be adversely affected by a premarital agreement, and custody is always decided by the child's best interests at the time of the dispute — not by a contract signed before marriage.
+Including custody or child support terms is not just unenforceable; it can jeopardize the credibility of the whole agreement.
+Leave these issues out.

 Yes — unless your prenup expressly waives it.
-Macklin v.
+In Macklin v.
 Johnson, 268 A.3d 1273 (D.C.
-2022), held that a homemaker spouse's substantial non-financial contributions can support an equitable claim against the other spouse's separately-titled real property.
-The wife in Macklin received 40% ($203,984) of the husband's pre-marital home.
-A D.C. prenup must include reciprocal waivers of homemaker-based equitable claims to fully protect separate real estate.
+2022), the court held that a homemaker spouse's substantial non-financial contributions can support an equitable interest in the other spouse's separately-titled real property, and awarded the non-titled spouse a share of the home's appreciation.
+To fully protect separate real estate, a D.C. prenup should include reciprocal waivers of homemaker-based equitable claims.
+This is a DC-specific risk many generic prenups overlook.

-11. Can I modify or revoke a prenup after marriage in D.C.?
+15. Can I modify or revoke a prenuptial agreement after marriage in D.C.?

 Yes.
 Under D.C.
-Code § 46-504, a prenup can be amended or revoked any time after marriage by a written agreement signed by both parties.
-No new consideration is required.
-Couples concerned about long-term enforceability can include a sunset clause that terminates the agreement after a set number of years.
+Code § 46-505, a prenup can be amended or revoked at any time after marriage by a written agreement signed by both parties, and no new consideration is required.
+Couples worried about long-term enforceability can also build in a sunset clause that ends the agreement after a set number of years.
+Any change should meet the same disclosure and voluntariness standards as the original to keep it enforceable.